laithnasser/kiso/examples/CommonGateway/c-sensors/readme.md

 }
 ```
 This code through in two main functions to get the output.
-the first one is for the Enviroment Sensor, which go through two functions called SensorEnvironment_Init and SensorEnvironment_Read as you can see [here](https://github.com/eclipse/kiso/blob/master/examples/CommonGateway/c-sensors/source/env_sensor.c) that these two functions give the measurements continuously for the (temperature, pressure and humidity).
+The first one is for the Enviroment Sensor, which go through two functions called [SensorEnvironment_Init](https://github.com/eclipse/kiso/blob/master/examples/CommonGateway/c-sensors/source/env_sensor.c#L58) and [SensorEnvironment_Read](https://github.com/eclipse/kiso/blob/master/examples/CommonGateway/c-sensors/source/env_sensor.c#L110) as you can see that these two functions give the measurements continuously for the (temperature, pressure and humidity).
-the second one is for Accelerometer Sensor, which go through two functions called SensorAccelerometer_Init and SensorAccelerometer_Read as you can see [here](https://github.com/eclipse/kiso/blob/master/examples/CommonGateway/c-sensors/source/accel_sensor.c)that these two functions give the dimantions (x,y,z).
+The second one is for Accelerometer Sensor, which go through two functions called [SensorAccelerometer_Init](https://github.com/eclipse/kiso/blob/master/examples/CommonGateway/c-sensors/source/accel_sensor.c#L48) and [SensorAccelerometer_Read](https://github.com/eclipse/kiso/blob/master/examples/CommonGateway/c-sensors/source/accel_sensor.c#L76) as you can see that these two functions give the dimensions (x,y,z).

 ## Expected Output